 Equally successful as an opera conductor outside ENO, Edward received immediate re-invitations from Metropolitan Opera, New York and La Scala, Milan after his début appearances of Carmen and Britten's Death in Venice.
-Last season he returned to the Met with Der Rosenkavalier for a run celebrating the 100th anniversary of the work’s New York premiere.
-In future seasons Ed will return to the Met and make his debut with Lyric Opera Chicago.
+Ed will return to the Met and Paris Opera and in Spring 2016 will make his debut with Lyric Opera Chicago.
 Prior to his appointment at ENO Edward was a regular at Paris Opera and in 2008 he returned to Glyndebourne Festival Opera for Britten’s Turn of the Screw.

 Edward has been Principal Guest Conductor of the City of Birmingham Symphony Orchestra since 2011.
 Highlights with the CBSO have included the UK premiere of Weltehos by Jonathan Harvey to mark the opening of the 2012 Cultural Olympiad, Britten’s Spring Symphony in Birmingham and War Requiem in St Paul’s Cathedral to celebrate Britten’s centenary year.
 He is part way through a complete Mendelssohn cycle recorded for Chandos.

 Edward enjoys a flourishing relationship with the BBC Symphony Orchestra and the BBC Proms and in 2011 conducted the Last Night of the Proms, which was televised live to audiences worldwide, followed by the First Night of the Proms in 2012.
 His other ongoing relationships in the UK include the Philharmonia, London Philharmonic and Orchestra of the Age of Enlightenment.
-Edward also works regularly with young musicians including the CBSO and Barbican Youth Orchestras, the Juilliard School of Music in New York and in 2002 founded the Halle Youth Orchestra.
-In September 2014 he was appointed to the new role of ‘Mackerras Chair of Conducting’ at the Royal Academy of Music.
+Edward also works regularly with young musicians including the CBSO and Barbican Youth Orchestras, the National Youth Orchestra and Juilliard School of Music in New York.
+In 2002 he founded the Halle Youth Orchestra and in September 2014 was appointed to the new role of ‘Mackerras Chair of Conducting’ at the Royal Academy of Music.

-Internationally, the 2014/15 season and beyond will see Edward conducting the Netherlands Radio Philharmonic, Deutsches Symphonie Orchester Berlin, Leipzig Gewandhaus, Frankfurt Radio, Orchestra, Filarmonica della Scala, Czech Philharmonic, Swedish Radio Orchestra, Danish National Symphony.
+Internationally, the 2015/16 season and beyond will see Edward making his debut with Frankfurt Radio, Orchestre National de France and Leipzig Gewandhaus as well as continuing to work with some of the world’s major orchestras including the Netherlands Radio Philharmonic, Deutsches Symphonie Orchester Berlin, Filarmonica della Scala, Czech Philharmonic, Swedish Radio Orchestra, Danish National Symphony.
 During recent seasons Edward has also worked with the Royal Concertgebouw Orchestra NHK Symphony, Melbourne Symphony, Toronto Symphony, Montreal Symphony, Houston Symphony, Saint Louis Symphony, National Arts Centre Orchestra Ottawa, Mahler Chamber Orchestra, Rotterdam Philharmonic, Orchestre Philharmonique de Radio France and Accademia Nazionale di Santa Cecilia.